nilq/ketchup/README.md

-# uni
+# morgenfis
-a simple interpreter
+a declicious programming language